BossWasHere/SkyGrid/README.md

 - **exclusionList**: List of blocks not to generate in addition to the filter class
 - **inclusionList**: List of blocks to generate even if they are excluded by the filter class
 - **weightClass**: The name of the internal class to use for block weighing
+- **randomizeSpawners**: If monster spawners should have random entity types
 - **blockAttemptGenerators**: Further generation around blocks (see below)

 #### Filters, Weights and BAGs